 Gitzo GT3541XLS Tripod with RRS BH-55 Head

-Lastly, a good set of gloves, beenie and business cards are always in my bag.
+Lastly, a good set of gloves, beanie and business cards are always in my bag.

 When Working With Wildlife

 As I started out saying each time I go out shooting there is always a difference in gear depending on what I’m going for.
 When I’m working with wildlife my MP-1 is lighter and heavier.
 The 600f4 is always in the bag when I’m going out for critters.
 That is the optimal lens for working with wildlife at a distance without encroaching on them or causing them distress.
-With that lens, hand holding goes out the window, it’s just too long and too heavy to keep steady with an outstretched arm.
-The 200-400 is perfect for hand holding and working with critters; however, it doesn’t fit in the same bag with a 600f4.
+With that lens, hand-holding goes out the window, it’s just too long and too heavy to keep steady with an outstretched arm.
+The 200-400 is perfect for hand-holding and working with critters; however, it doesn’t fit in the same bag with a 600f4.
 Here’s the condition I go by.
 If I’m flying somewhere to work with critters I often don’t take the 200-400, it’s just another hassle shipping a lens to the destination.
 If I’m driving somewhere, like one of my day trips to Yellowstone National Park, then there is no issue taking both bags.
-There are times when this changes, like when it’s back to back trips and I’m working with planes and wildlife then the necessity comes up, but minimizing cost is always something to be aware of.
+There are times when these changes, like when it’s back to back trips and I’m working with planes and wildlife then the necessity comes up, but minimizing cost is always something to be aware of.
 Also with a 70-200 VRII and a TC-17E II in the bag, I always have an equivalent to the 200-400.
-This way there is always an option in my bag, if I need long range with minimal hand holding.
+This way there is always an option in my bag if I need long-range with minimal hand-holding.
 Be aware that shooting in low light with a TC-17e teleconverter brings down the shutter speed and removes 1 stop which can cause images to be out of focus.

 Now one last crucial item that I use with my Wildlife and Landscape work is the Nikon GP-1 GPS Unit and Cable.
 It’s a great tool to have when you’re trying to map where you’ve been, where you take landscape shots that you like or where you find certain critters.
 Since the land changes and critters move it helps to track them over the years.

-Besides the above mentioned gear, the only other significant things that go with me is a leathermen, good pair of boots, field shirts, chargers, notebook and a positive attitude that I won’t get skunked for the day.
+Besides the above-mentioned gear, the only other significant things that go with me are leathermen, good pair of boots, field shirts, chargers, a notebook and a positive attitude that I won’t get skunked for the day.